TeasingSisyphus/cuttleV1/README.md

 *	Jacks now display the alt text of the stolen card next to the img of the jack

 ## TODO
+*	Queens
+	*	Jacks must check runes for any queens and abort if one if found
+	*	Seven into Jack must behave the same way
 *	Jacks
 	*	Change their display
 		*	Maybe Jacks only stack vertically if they steal the same card?
 	*	Enable playing a jack from a SEVEN one-off effect

-*	Queens
-	*	Jacks must check runes for any queens and abort if one if found
-	*	Seven into Jack must behave the same way
-	*	9's must count the number of queens, abort if 2 or more are found, and abort if 1 is found and the target isn't the queen
-	*	2's must count the number of queens, abort if 2 or more are found, and abort if 1 is found and the target isn't the queen

 ## TESTING
 * OBSERVATIONS/NOTES